View the 2025 Summer Camp Guide!

 • Non-Girl Scouts

-Campers are not required to be registered members of Girl Scouts to register for summer camp.
+Girls are not required to be registered members of Girl Scouts to register for summer camp.
 However, fees are higher for non-registered campers.
-In addition, only members of GSMIDTN are eligible for the Holiday, Early Bird, and Military Discounts.
+In addition, only members of GSMIDTN are eligible for Early Bird, and Military Discounts.

 • Grade Levels

-Campers should register for a camp program reflecting the grade they will be entering in Fall 2024.
-Buddies must be in the same Girl Scout level to live in the same cabin.
-On rare occasions, campers can join a program for the age group they just left in the case of Juniors entering 4th grade (just left Brownies), and Cadettes entering 6th grade (just left Juniors).
+Campers should register for a camp program reflecting the grade they will be entering in Fall 2025.
+Buddies must be in the same Girl Scout level and registered for the same program to live in the same unit.
+On rare occasions, campers can join a program for the age group they just left.
 These decisions are made on a case-by-case basis.
 Please contact a member of the camp team with questions.

 • Waitlists